VLPLAY-Games/LufiraOS/documentation/05_build_system.md

 - Debug logging: `-d cpu_reset,guest_errors`
 - Log output: `build/qemu_debug.log`

+Before launching QEMU, the `debug` target writes a `/system/devmode.flag` marker file into `disk.img` (via `mkfs_lufirafs put`), which enables [developer mode](04_logging.md) automatically — every `make debug` run shows the full verbose boot/driver log.
+This step is idempotent, so running `make debug` repeatedly against the same image is safe. `make run` does **not** touch the flag, so it always starts with whatever developer-mode state the disk image already has (off, by default, on a freshly built image).

-**Use Case:** Useful for diagnosing early boot failures, page faults, and CPU exceptions.
+**Use Case:** Useful for diagnosing early boot failures, page faults, CPU exceptions, and driver issues that developer mode's verbose log would otherwise hide.

 ### Monitor Mode